ThomasRoyBeauchamp/RankThyFriends/README.txt

 !status will show who still has to submit responses to the questions.

 All other interactions are handled by DMs with the bot.

+To run, you require an additional file called discordBot.env, with the following format:

+DISCORD_TOKEN={discord application API key}
+DISCORD_GUILD={ID of discord server/guild}
+DEFAULT_CHANNEL_ID={ID of channel to play in}